Mike Tindall: Personal life

 On 21 December 2010, Buckingham Palace announced the engagement of Tindall to Zara Phillips, the daughter of Anne, Princess Royal, and her first husband Captain Mark Phillips.
 Phillips is the eldest granddaughter of Queen Elizabeth II and Prince Philip, Duke of Edinburgh, and niece to King Charles III.
 The couple first met during the 2003 Rugby World Cup in Australia.
 As was required at the time by the Royal Marriages Act 1772, the Queen gave her consent to their marriage in a meeting of the Privy Council on 10 May 2011.
-The wedding took place on 30 July 2011 at Canongate Kirk in Edinburgh with 400 guests in attendance, including the royal family.
+The wedding took place on 30 July 2011 at Canongate Kirk in Edinburgh, with 400 guests in attendance, including the royal family.

-The Tindalls resided in a £1.2 million home in Cheltenham, Gloucestershire, before moving onto the Gatcombe Park estate near Minchinhampton.
+The Tindalls resided in a £1.2 million home in Cheltenham, Gloucestershire, before moving to the Gatcombe Park estate near Minchinhampton.
 The couple's home, Aston Farm, is a seven-bedroom farmhouse next to the Gatcombe Park estate.
 On 17 January 2014, it was announced that Zara had given birth to a baby girl at Gloucestershire Royal Hospital.
 The couple named their daughter Mia Grace Tindall (/ˈmiːə/ MEE-ə).
 Mia was christened on 30 November 2014 at St Nicholas's church in the village of Cherington in Gloucestershire.
 His wife's next two pregnancies ended in miscarriage, before their second daughter, Lena Elizabeth Tindall (/ˈleɪnə/ LAY-nə), was born on 18 June 2018, at Stroud Maternity Hospital.
 Their third child, son Lucas Philip Tindall, was born on 21 March 2021 at Gatcombe Park.